1willcobb/Work_Day_Scheduler/README-CLASS.md

 ## Acceptance Criteria

-WHEN I scroll down
-THEN I am presented with timeblocks for standard business hours

 WHEN I view the timeblocks for that day
 THEN each timeblock is color coded to indicate whether it is in the past, present, or future